who we are

 Alicia Novoa, Director of Engagement (she/her)

 Her hometown is Orlando, FL and she graduated from high school with an International Baccalaureate diploma.
-Before coming to Future Coalition in July 2020, Alicia worked on her Congresswoman, Stephanie Murphy’s, re-election campaign and as an organizer for March for Our Lives Orlando.
+Before coming to Future Coalition in July 2019, Alicia worked on the re-election campaign of her Congresswoman, Stephanie Murphy, and as an organizer for March for Our Lives Orlando.
 She started organizing in the 4th grade, when she founded the recycling team at her elementary school, upon learning that her favorite animal, the polar bear, was endangered.
-Alicia is a Foote Fellows Honors student and Presidential Scholar at the University of Miami, studying Political Science and Economics.
-She is a MUNner and writes for her school newspaper, The Miami Hurricane, and other media outlets.
+Alicia is an incoming sophomore at Georgetown University studying Political Economy.

-Alicia is Colombian-American, does yoga in her free time, and has a Yorkie named Sparky.
+Alicia is Colombian-American, enjoys hikes, and has a Yorkie named Sparky.

 Director of Engagement